laravel-enso/docs/cache.md

 <a name="registering-the-driver"></a>
 ### Registering The Driver

 To register the custom cache driver with Laravel, we will use the `extend` method on the `Cache` facade.
-The call to `Cache::extend` could be done in the `boot` method of the default `App\Providers\AppServiceProvider` that ships with fresh Laravel applications, or you may create your own service provider to house the extension - just don't forget to register the provider in the `config/app.php` provider array:
+The call to `Cache::extend` could be done in the `register` method of the default `App\Providers\AppServiceProvider` that ships with fresh Laravel applications, or you may create your own service provider to house the extension - just don't forget to register the provider in the `config/app.php` provider array:

     <?php